 Tendai Moyo is a ranger and guide at Samara Private Game Reserve in South Africa’s Great Karoo, a reserve that boasts an extensive wildlife population whilst adhering to outstanding conservation credentials.
-This month we interviewed Tendai about his work, his aspirations and his inspiration.
+We interviewed Tendai about his work, his aspirations and his inspiration.

-I always had passion about the African bush.
+I have been guiding for Seven years.
+I always had passion for the African bush.
 I loved showing people interesting things about nature conservation and sharing my knowledge.
-For me to fulfil my passion was to became a field guide/game ranger.
+For me to fulfil my passion was to become a field guide/game ranger.

 Describe your typical day?